SSithub/Sonics.ai/README.md

 <br>

-The app's core feature is the ability to process a combination of multiple input images and a detailed text prompt and to make independent edits in scene, characters, dialogues in the comic.
+> The app's core feature uses ***GEMINI nano-banana's*** **multi-modal, multi-image** capabilities to process a combination of multiple input images and a detailed text prompt and to make independent edits in scene, characters, dialogues in the comic.

 <br>